JenniferUgo/D-ProjectThree/projectthree.md

 ![delete](./images/todo-task3.png)

-##### By now you have tested backend part of our To-Do application and have made sure that it supports all three operations we wanted:
+##### By now we have tested backend part of our To-Do application and have made sure that it supports all three operations we wanted:

 - Display a list of tasks – HTTP GET request
 - Add a new task to the list – HTTP POST request